UJJWALJOSHI001/Git-command/README.md

  ### git reset
  This command is a little more complicated.
 It actually does a couple of different things depending on how it is invoked.
 It modifies the index (the so-called "staging area").
 Or it changes which commit a branch head is currently pointing at.
 This command may alter existing history (by changing the commit that a branch references).

+### Git Scenarios
+        git revert:-    If a commit has been made somewhere in the project's history, and you later decide that the commit is wrong and should not have been done, then git revert is the tool for the job.
+It will undo the changes introduced by the bad commit, recording the "undo" in the history. git reset:-     If you have made a commit, but haven't shared it with anyone else and you decide you don't want it, then you can use git reset to rewrite the history so that it looks as though you never made that commit.